bluescarni/mppp/README.md

 [![Docs](https://readthedocs.org/projects/pip/badge/?version=latest)](http://bluescarni.github.io/mppp/)

 mp++ is a small C++11 header-only library for multiprecision integer arithmetic.
-Based on the well-known GMP library, mp++ places a strong emphasis on optimising operations on small values.
-When operating on small operands, mp++ will:
+Based on the well-known [GMP](http://www.gmplib.org>) library, mp++ places a strong emphasis on optimising operations on small values.
+When dealing with small operands, mp++ will:

 * avoid heap memory allocations as much as possible, and
 * use optimised implementations of basic operations (instead of calling GMP functions).